klamping/unmanagement/manuscript/preface.md

 Great podcasts:
 - Safety moment

 It's been risky writing about management.
-I usually have a reason for writing what I do, and it's usually relavant to recent events.
+I usually have a reason for writing what I do, and it's usually relevant to recent events.